To Do Today: Paul Revere House

 Built in 1680, the Paul Revere House at North Square is believed to be among the oldest in Boston.
 One of the most popular attractions along Boston’s Freedom Trail, the house was built on the site of the parsonage of the Second Church of Boston.
 Increase Mather, the Second Church minister and later president of Harvard College, and his family (among them his son, Congregational minister and author Cotton Mather) occupied the parsonage from 1670 until it was destroyed in the Great Fire of 1676.
 Revere bought the house in 1770, moving in with his growing family, which at the time comprised his wife, Sarah, their five children, and his mother, Deborah.
 After Revere sold the home in 1800, the ground floor housed a series of shops, among them a candy store, a cigar factory, a bank, and a vegetable and fruit business.
 In 1902, Paul Revere’s great-grandson, John P. Reynolds, Jr., purchased the building to ensure that it would not be demolished, and the Paul Revere Memorial Association was formed to preserve and renovate it.

 In addition to being a silversmith and a goldsmith—trades passed down from his father—Revere was a copper plate engraver, an illustrator, and an importer, and for nearly a decade he worked as a dentist, cleaning teeth and wiring in false ones.
 Through his lodge, the active Freemason grew close to members of the revolutionary movement and occasionally reported to them on the whereabouts of British soldiers.
 But it wasn’t until a century later that Revere, who had gone on to become a successful industrialist, was regarded as a hero of the American Revolution.
-His ride was immortalized in Henry Wadsworth Longfellow’s poem “Paul Revere’s Ride,” first published in 1860 in the pages of The Atlantic Monthly.
+His famous ride was the subject of Henry Wadsworth Longfellow’s well-known and beloved poem “Paul Revere’s Ride,” first published in 1860 in the pages of The Atlantic Monthly.

 The Paul Revere House provides various programming, such as field trips, school outreach programs, lectures, tours, and more.
-Click here to learn more about what they offer.
-Be sure to check out the adjacent Pierce/Hichborn House, once owned by boatbuilder Nathaniel Hichborn, Paul Revere’s first cousin.
+Learn more about its offerings here.
+The adjacent Pierce/Hichborn House, once owned by boatbuilder Nathaniel Hichborn, Paul Revere’s first cousin, is open for guided tours.
 One of Boston’s few remaining examples of early 18th-century brick architecture, the building is an outstanding example of the English Renaissance style, featuring brick belt courses between floors and shallow arches over the windows and doors.
-The Pierce/Hichborn House offers guided, 30-minute tours one to two times per day.
-Call the museum the evening prior or the day of your visit to find out what time tours begin.